Buying a house is a significant step, and we're here to guide you through every stage of the journey.

 Using a solicitor for the house purchase will make the process easier.
 All you need to do is complete any forms and sign any documents as soon as possible to ensure there are no hold-ups to the conveyancing process.

 Ideally you'll want to appoint a solicitor for buying a house as soon as you have put in an offer on a property and before you have finalised the mortgage for it.
-But you don't need a conveyancer before you make an offer
+But you don't need a conveyancer before you make an offer.

 The cost for conveyancing solicitors when buying a house can vary widely depending on the value of the property, as well as if the property is leasehold or freehold.

-The solicitor fees you are quoted for conveyancing will be exactly what you pay, with no hidden costs**.
+At Homeward Legal, the solicitor fees you are quoted for conveyancing will be exactly what you pay, with no hidden costs.

 When do I pay my solicitor's fees when buying a house?